-From: Charles A. Stewart, Executive Director Metro Transit Subject: Contract Award: Audit Services - Bi-State Development (BSD) Pension Plans and 401(k) Retirement Savings Program Disposition: Approval Presentation : Thomas Curran, Executive Vice President - Administration
+From: Charles A. Stewart, Executive Director Metro Transit

+Subject: Contract Award: Audit Services - Bi-State Development (BSD) Pension Plans

+Presentation: Thomas Curran, Executive Vice President - Administration

 To present to the Audit, Finance and Administration Committee, for discussion and referral to the Board of Commissioners, a request to authorize the President & CEO to award a contract to UHY LLP for Audit Services of the Bi-State Development (BSD) Agency Pension Plans and 401(k) Retirement Savings Program.